Our Building

 This palace was renovated with top quality workmanship without changing its character, and preserving its profusion of zellige, sculpted plaster and cedar wood hand-painted in the zouaké style.

-The museum and the shop are open from 9 am to 6 pm, seven days a week.
+The museum is open from 9 am to 8 pm, seven days a week.

 RESTAURANT

 On the second floor of the riad, a reception room, 34 cooking stations and a Moroccan salon await you for a convivial introduction to Moroccan cuisine.
 A dada, a traditional cook, will reveal to you the secrets of mixing spices, oven baking and the tricks of our savory cuisine.
-You will taste the dishes you have made on the terrace, accompanied by Moroccan wines.
+You will also taste the dishes you have made.

 BOUTIQUE